Non-Discrimination Policy Statement

-Inquiries concerning the college’s policies, compliance with applicable laws, statutes, and regulations (such as Title VII, Title IX, ADA/Section 504, and Maine Human Rights Act), as well as reports or complaints, may be directed to Gwen Lexow, Director of Title IX and Civil Rights Compliance/Title IX Coordinator, Lane Hall 202-A.
+Inquiries concerning the college’s policies, compliance with applicable laws, statutes, and regulations (such as Title VII, Title IX, ADA/Section 504, and Maine Human Rights Act), as well as reports or complaints, may be directed to Gwen Lexow, Associate Vice President for Title IX and Civil Rights Compliance/Title IX Coordinator, Lane Hall 202-A.

 Retaliation against an individual who has raised claims of illegal discrimination or has cooperated with an investigation of such claims is prohibited.
 An individual who retaliates against someone who has reported a claim of illegal discrimination in good faith is subject to discipline up to and including termination of employment and/or dismissal from the college.

 To make a report or inquiry, please contact:

 Inquiries may also be directed to the following government agencies:

 Office for Civil Rights, U.S. Department of Education — Boston Office